Reinsurance Group of America (NYSE:RGA) Downgraded by TheStreet

-Reinsurance Group of America (NYSE:RGA – Get Rating) was downgraded by investment analysts at TheStreet from a “b” rating to a “c+” rating in a research note issued to investors on Monday, TheStreetRatingsTable reports.
+TheStreet lowered shares of Reinsurance Group of America (NYSE:RGA – Get Rating) from a b rating to a c+ rating in a research note published on Monday morning, TheStreetRatingsTable reports.

-Other equities research analysts also recently issued research reports about the stock.
-Credit Suisse Group increased their target price on shares of Reinsurance Group of America from $76.00 to $80.00 and gave the company an “underperform” rating in a research note on Thursday, March 3rd.
-Jefferies Financial Group started coverage on shares of Reinsurance Group of America in a research note on Tuesday, January 25th.
-They issued a “buy” rating and a $130.00 target price on the stock.
-The Goldman Sachs Group started coverage on shares of Reinsurance Group of America in a research note on Thursday, December 2nd.
-They issued a “buy” rating and a $134.00 target price on the stock.
-JPMorgan Chase & Co. cut their price target on shares of Reinsurance Group of America from $141.00 to $131.00 in a report on Tuesday, January 4th.
-Finally, Wolfe Research started coverage on shares of Reinsurance Group of America in a report on Friday, January 21st.
-They issued an “underperform” rating and a $100.00 price target on the stock.
-Four research analysts have rated the stock with a sell rating, one has issued a hold rating and five have given a buy rating to the stock.
-According to MarketBeat.com, the company has an average rating of “Hold” and an average target price of $121.36.
+A number of other analysts have also recently weighed in on the stock.
+Credit Suisse Group boosted their target price on shares of Reinsurance Group of America from $76.00 to $80.00 and gave the stock an underperform rating in a research note on Thursday, March 3rd.
+Zacks Investment Research cut shares of Reinsurance Group of America from a hold rating to a strong sell rating and set a $84.00 target price on the stock. in a research note on Tuesday.
+JPMorgan Chase & Co. decreased their target price on shares of Reinsurance Group of America from $141.00 to $131.00 in a research note on Tuesday, January 4th.
+Wolfe Research assumed coverage on shares of Reinsurance Group of America in a research note on Friday, January 21st.
+They set an underperform rating and a $100.00 target price on the stock.
+Finally, Morgan Stanley decreased their target price on shares of Reinsurance Group of America from $125.00 to $123.00 and set an underweight rating on the stock in a research note on Friday, February 4th.
+Four analysts have rated the stock with a sell rating, one has given a hold rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Reinsurance Group of America presently has a consensus rating of Hold and a consensus target price of $121.36.

 Reinsurance Group of America Company Profile (Get Rating)